morgandtrembley/GameOfLife/README.md

 There are other editable parameters in the "GameOfLife.cpp" file.

 Inputs should take the form "(x, y)" and anything else will cause the simulation to start running.
-Results are printed directly to console and stored in "results.txt".
+Results are printed directly to console and stored in "results.txt."
 Both follow Life 1.06 formatting instructions. (https://conwaylife.com/wiki/Life_1.06)